Abasz/ESPRowingMonitor/docs/settings.md

 #### FLOATING_POINT_PRECISION

 This setting controls whether double or float precision should be used in the algorithm.
 This is important from a performance perspective, as using too many data points will increase loop execution time.
 Using 14 and a precision of double would require around 4ms to complete calculations.
 Hence impulses may be missed if they come in quicker than 4ms.
-For more detail please refer to the README's [Limitations](../README.md#limitations) section.
+For more detail please refer to the [Limitations](./limitation.md) section.

 Generally, this setting is controlled by the compiler automatically based on the value of the `IMPULSE_DATA_ARRAY_LENGTH` (below 15 it is set to double, while 15 and above set to float) but may be overwritten by uncommenting/adding `#define FLOATING_POINT_PRECISION PRECISION_DOUBLE)` in the rower profile file.
 Please note that overwriting is ignored if `IMPULSE_DATA_ARRAY_LENGTH` is 15 or above.